MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 If you deploy into an [Azure region that contains availability zones](/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support), then you can use multiple availability zones together to keep separate copies of your application and data within separate physical data centers in a wide metropolitan area.

-There are two ways to use availability zones within a solution: zone-redundant and zonal deployments.
 Specific Azure resources support one or both of these approaches.
 For more information about how Azure services work with availability zones, see [Azure services with availability zone support](/azure/reliability/availability-zones-service-support#azure-services-with-availability-zone-support).

 #### Zone redundant deployment approach